robby-rob/audiolink/README.md

 Audiolink is a Python script for assigning a unique identifier to the tag of audio files.

 When storing audio files on a filesystem, the path or file name can change over time.
 Many software tools rely on the file name and directory for locating the audio file, or matching the file name exactly in another direcotry.
-Audiolink, combined with file system hardlinks, allows for an audio library to have both an orgaized, mutable directory structure and a stable file name structure, while both referencing the same file.
+Audiolink, combined with file system hard links, allows for an audio library to have both an orgaized, mutable directory structure and a stable file name structure, while both referencing the same file.

 ## Use